slerman12/UnifiedRL/README.md

 in concurrent processes.

-Since both use the same experiment name, they will save and load from the same agent and replay, thereby emulating distributed training.
+Since both use the same experiment name, they will save and load from the same agent and replay, thereby emulating distributed training. **Highly experimental!**

 # :bar_chart: Agents & Performances